AxelSteinhage/Astimate/README.md

 -----------------------

 Somne chess GUIs allow for a configuration of the engine.
 Astimate3 offers a huge number of configurable parameters.
 In Arena, for instance, you can go to "Engines->Configuration" to change parameters.
 However, the default parameters are tuned to give maximum strength.
 Astimate3 is a multi-thread engine.
 The parameter "HelperThreads" controls, how many processor threads are used by Astimate3 in addition to the main thread.
 The more helper threads, the faster Astimate3 calculates.
 However, if more threads are configured than the computer can handle, the engine becomes even slower.
-The best setting depends, therefore, on your patform.
+The best setting depends, therefore, on your platform.
 The default is 3 which is a safe setting for most current processors.

 Features of Astimate3:
 ----------------------